mum0n/autocatalysis/network_theory.md

 ### Linear Network Analysis

-Here is an R/Splus language implementation of the linear network analytical methods [(they are called R/NEA*)](https://github.com/mum0n/ecomod) originally published by Brian D. Fath and Stuart R. Borrett (2004) in MATLAB (NEA.m, version 1.0.0).
+Here is an [R-language implementation of the linear network analytical methods](https://github.com/mum0n/linear_network_analysis) originally published by Brian D. Fath and Stuart R. Borrett (2004) in MATLAB (NEA.m, version 1.0.0).

 An example of usage is demonstrated: